oscarvargash/biol_550_2022/week_11/README.md

 To start this tutorial you need to be logged in your **Windows** machine in the classroom.

+Alternatively you can log to the a virtual windows machine using: https://vlab.humboldt.edu

 ## Hyper-brief intro to R